landonb/dubs-vim/README.rst

 it at the first directory named ``cmdt_paths`` that it finds within the ``~/.vim`` folder.

-When you run Dubsacks for the first time, it'll make a copy of ``dubs_file_finder/cmdt_paths.template`` and link it from ``dubs_all/cmdt_paths``.
+When you run Dubs Vim for the first time, it'll make a copy of ``dubs_file_finder/cmdt_paths.template`` and link it from ``dubs_all/cmdt_paths``.